Last updated on June 18th, 2025 at 06:07 pm

 Maasai Hair

-Both the women and men Maasais clean and shave their heads to celebrate rites of passage such as circumcision and marriage, this symbolizes a fresh start as one begins a new phase in their life.
-The Maasai warriors are allowed to wear long hair, which they weave in thinly braided strands.
+Both women and men Maasais clean and shave their heads to celebrate rites of passage such as circumcision and marriage, which symbolise a fresh start as one begins a new phase in their life.
+The Maasai warriors are allowed to wear long hair, which they weave into thinly braided strands.

 Maasai Music and Dance

-Maasai music mostly involves vocals without any instruments, except for the large horns used in certain songs..
-The lead vocalist starts singing wherein the rest members respond with one unanimous call in acknowledgment.
+Maasai music mostly involves vocals without any instruments, except for the large horns used in certain songs.
+The lead vocalist starts singing, wherein the rest members respond with a unanimous call-in acknowledgement.

-The peak season for singing and dancing is during the rains, which is of course a favorable time to celebrate important passages of life such as circumcision and marriage.
+The peak season for singing and dancing is during the rains, which is, of course, a favourable time to celebrate important passages of life such as circumcision and marriage.
 Maasais jump and dance to celebrate and express happiness and merrymaking.

-The Maasai people are known for living simple life and sticking to their traditions.
-If you want to learn more about the life of the Massai people, here is a book that you can read written by Eti Dayan named – One of Them.
+The Maasai people are known for living a simple life and sticking to their traditions.
+If you want to learn more about the life of the Masai people, here is a book that you can read, written by Eti Dayan, named – One of Them.

 Tanzania Cultural Tours gives a wonderful opportunity for all its visitors in knowing about this incredible tribe and see their lives nearby.
-If you love learning about different cultures and traditions prevailing in the world, then Tanzania Safari is the best way to describe it.
+If you love learning about different cultures and traditions prevailing in the world, then a Tanzania Safari is the best way to experience it.